Planning & Zoning

-Q. Can I move a camper or an RV onto my lot?
+Q. Can I occupy a camper or RV on my lot?

 Q. Can I put more than one home on my lot?

 A. Determining how many dwellings can be located on a certain parcel depends on a number of factors including lot size, zoning classification, and the type of homes involved.
 Please contact the Planning and Zoning department for assistance with questions of this type.

 Q. Can I operate a business in my home or on my residential property?

 A. Yes, a Home Occupation is permitted in any residential district or residential structure provided that certain conditions are met.
 Generally, the appearance of the property’s exterior must remain residential and business must be conducted within the principal structure by family members who occupy the home.
 The business must not display products visible from the street or conduct retail sales and other activities that generate unusual traffic.
 Forest Agriculture districts permit limited use of accessory buildings and outside workforce for Home Occupations.
 Other conditions may apply as listed in section 3.7 of the Abbeville County Zoning Ordinance.